-2 These 14 banks represent 99.6% of market risk RWAs of the total market risk RWAs in the sample believe this option would support a more flexible and operationally sound transition while preserving regulatory integrity.
+2 These 14 banks represent 99.6% of market risk RWAs of the total market risk RWAs in the sample book boundary and FRTB-SA for up to one year, aligned with the proposed FRTB-IMA delay.
+We believe this option would support a more flexible and operationally sound transition while preserving regulatory integrity.